 Students in Honors form a society dedicated to spiritual, social, and intellectual activities outside the classroom.
 The society's logo depicts hands sheltering the flame of truth, which symbolizes the search for truth by students and faculty together.
 Excellence, Commitment, and Service is the society's motto.
-Fees charged as part of the honors application process are used exclusively for student activities by the Society of Andrews Scholars.
+Membership fees and fees charged as part of the honors application process are used exclusively for student activities by the Society of Andrews Scholars.
+Annual participation in the service/citizenship/leadership program which is organized by the Society of Andrews Scholars, is required to continue in the J. N. Andrews Honors program.